jserickso/Smartphone_Data_Project/README.md

 ## Data Inputs:

 ### From UCI HAR Dataset folder
--activity_labels.txt is used as a key to translate the activity IDs to the activity names
+- activity_labels.txt is used as a key to translate the activity IDs to the activity names
--features.txt was used to label the column names of the X_train and X_test data sets
+- features.txt was used to label the column names of the X_train and X_test data sets

 ### From UCI HAR Dataset/test
--X_test.txt is the full set of all the inertial signals -y_test.txt lists the activity IDs for each row in X_test -subject_test.txt lists the subjects for each row in X_test
+- X_test.txt is the full set of all the inertial signals
+- y_test.txt lists the activity IDs for each row in X_test
+- subject_test.txt lists the subjects for each row in X_test

 ### From UCI HAR Dataset/train
--X_train.txt is the full set of all the inertial signals -y_train.txt lists the activity IDs for each row in X_train -subject_train.txt lists the subjects for each row in X_train
+- X_train.txt is the full set of all the inertial signals
+- y_train.txt lists the activity IDs for each row in X_train
+- subject_train.txt lists the subjects for each row in X_train

 ## Data Output:

 ### To UCI HAR Dataset folder
--tidy_data.txt is the reduced table of means and standard deviations averaged across each subject, activity pair.
+- tidy_data.txt is the reduced table of means and standard deviations averaged across each subject, activity pair.

 ## Assumptions/Requirements:

--Data must be in the same folder structure as above, and must be unzipped into the working directory.
+- Data must be in the same folder structure as above, and must be unzipped into the working directory.
 The working directory should be a level above UCI HAR Dataset.

--The plyr and dplyr packages should be installed before running the script, run_Analysis.
+- The plyr and dplyr packages should be installed before running the script, run_Analysis.

 ## Script Information:
 This script did the following steps to create a tidy data set: